-Who completes the FSR in my LHD?Which programs within ATL does our agency participate?Are there staff with my LHD who are paid through the ATL grant?Do I need county commission approval before applying for this grant?
-If so, on what timeline?Where are our past ATL reports?What data tracking tools do we use for this reporting process?Who is my regional KDHE coordinator?
+- Who completes the FSR in my LHD? - Which programs within ATL does our agency participate? - Are there staff with my LHD who are paid through the ATL grant? - Do I need county commission approval before applying for this grant?
+If so, on what timeline? - Where are our past ATL reports? - What data tracking tools do we use for this reporting process? - Who is my regional public health specialist? - Who is the grant manager for each grant I'm applying for?